compi1234/spchlab/lab02_spectrogram/README.md

 1. **mel_scale**

-The ["mel-scale" tutorial notebook](mel_scale.html) contains the design of the mel scale in a number of different variants.
+This ["mel-scale" tutorial](https://compi1234.github.io/spchlab/lab02_spectrogram/mel_scale.html) contains the design of the mel scale in a number of different variants.
    It also shows how to design a mel scaled filterbank that is used to convert a Fourier Spectrogram into a mel spectrogram

 ## Exercises